 Who are we?

-The Teacher Research Fellows Inquiry Group is a small community of teachers from across the TST-BOCES region engaged in systematic study about their own teaching.
-We have been convening local teacher researchers since 2016.
+The Teacher Research Fellows Inquiry Group is a small community of teachers from across the TST-BOCES region engaged in systematic, year-long study of our own teaching.

-Our teacher research community grounds our work in the perspective that teachers are uniquely situated to investigate and analyze their own practice.
-Teacher research, as it is used in our inquiry community, is an umbrella term that encompasses multiple genres and forms of research, including, but not limited to action research, self-study, teacher inquiry, and multiple ways of representing and acting upon new learning.
-As a small group of collaborating practitioners, we emphasize the role of the teacher in the generation of classroom-based knowledge.
-The ultimate purpose of the inquiry projects teachers carry out is to enrich their students’ learning and life chances.
+Teacher research, as it is used in our inquiry community, is an umbrella term that encompasses multiple genres and forms of research, including, but not limited to, action research, self-study, teacher inquiry, and additional ways of representing and acting upon new learning.
+We are expansive in the types of research we support.

 Commitments and Responsibilities of Teacher Research Fellows